Ogerox, Micro Hobby’s “lost game”, finally sees the light.

 POKE 59942,3

-With this and a little skill, you’ll be able to contemplate the game’s ending in which, curiously, we are provided with a password to use in its sequel.
+With this and bit of skill, you’ll be able to watch the game’s ending in which, curiously, we are provided with a password to use in its sequel.
 Will we ever get to see Ogerox II?
-Likely not, but stranger things have been seen.
+Likely not, but stranger things have happened.

 Cheats